Find out about special educational needs and disabilities (SEND), how we identify children and young people with SEND and how we plan support.

-The Free Early Education Entitlement (FEEE) is a government grant which enables children aged three and four to have free nursery education from the month
+The Free Early Education Entitlement (FEEE) is a government grant which enables eligible children aged two to have up to 15 hours a week free nursery education.

 Children's centres offer parents of young children help, advice, support and information on all aspects of parenting.